state-less/react-server-docs-md/src/examples/cms/index.md

 We dont' need much logic to implement a serverside navigation.
 We basically need CRUD functionality to add, remove, edit or delete entries to the navigation.

 We'll keep things simple and basic.
-Let's start by scaffolding a serverside component.
+Let's start by writing a serverside component.

 _backend/src/components/Navigation_